7.62 vs 5.56: The Ultimate Caliber Comparison

 7.62 vs 5.56: A Comparison of Calibers

-Are you someone who enjoys shooting and firearms whether you are casually going to the range or training in everything from close quarters to long range?
-If so, then you know how important it is to have the right info when choosing the right caliber for your firearm, whether that be a rifle or pistol or whatever else.
+Are you someone who enjoys shooting and firearms, whether you are casually going to the range or training in everything from close quarters to long range?
+If so, then you know how important it is to have the right information when choosing the right caliber for your firearm, whether that be a rifle or pistol or whatever else.
 Two of the most popular calibers, for rifles specifically, are 7.62 and 5.56, commonly associated with the AK and AR platforms, both with their own pros and cons.
 Let’s take a dive, deep into the history and evolution of these two extremely popular calibers, comparing their ballistics, examining ammo availability, discussing which one has a higher recoil, and finally exploring which one is better for self-defense, range training, you name it.

 So if you're in the market for a new firearm or just want to learn more about these two calibers and which to add to your wish list, keep reading!